seokhyeon99/computer-architecture/README.md

   * Direct Mapped Cache

-          Multiple addresses in DRAMs consist of index fields, tag fields, offset fields, and data fields in a multi-to-one manner that correspond to one address in cache memory.Some of the memory addresses are split into cache indexes, and the locations stored in each address within cache memory are fixed.
+          Multiple addresses in DRAMs consist of index fields, tag fields, offset fields, and data fields in a multi-to-one manner that correspond to one address in cache memory.
+          Some of the memory addresses are split into cache indexes, and the locations stored in each address within cache memory are fixed.
           This method is quick to find a specific memory address within the cache, but the miss may continue to occur when adjacent memory with the same index is still accessed, so use the valid variable to ensure that the valid values are stored.
           The index determines the number of blocks, the offset indicates how many words are in the block, and the tag is used to separate the number of main memory that can be mapped to a single cache block.

     ![direct mapped cache](diret_mapped_cache.png)